emscripten-core/emscripten/site/source/docs/api_reference/emscripten.h.rst

 This page documents the public C++ APIs provided by `emscripten.h <https://github.com/kripken/emscripten/blob/master/system/include/emscripten/emscripten.h>`_.

-Emscripten uses existing/familiar APIs where possible (for example: SDL).
+Emscripten uses existing/familiar APIs where possible (for example: :term:`SDL`).
 This API provides C++ support for capabilities that are specific to JavaScript or the browser environment, or for which there is no existing API.

 .. contents:: Table of Contents
 	:local: